 #1 Qantas Airways — Pyjamas, Almonds, And Tray Tables

-Australia’s Qantas Airways literally starts selling everything to make it through the pandemic.
-Qantas sold items typically given away to their first-class passengers.
-With great success, they sold a lot of 10,000 pyjamas just in a couple of hours.
-On top of that, aviators that love to a premium-feeling at home can also go for amenity packs.
+Australia’s Qantas Airways starts selling everything to make it through the pandemic.
+First, Qantas sold items typically given away to their first-class passengers.
+Then, with great success, they sold a lot of 10,000 pyjamas just in a couple of hours.
+On top of that, aviators that love a premium feeling at home can also go for amenity packs.
 For A$25, you can get your collection, including hand cream, tea bags, chocolate biscuits, and smoked almonds, among other in-flight treats.

 But here’s the craziest thing Qantas is doing.
 Since many planes of their 747-fleet cease operations, you can buy the cabin interiors, such as first-class tray tables.

 #2 Air North — In-Flight Meal Home Delivery!